-Creamy stovetop mac and cheese is the ultimate comfort food side dish.
-It's rich, cheesy, and filled with flavor.
-My mac and cheese recipe is filled with sharp cheddar cheese and gruyere cheese for maximum cheese flavor.
+This creamy stovetop mac and cheese is the ultimate comfort food side dish.
+It's rich, creamy, and made with gruyere and sharp cheddar cheese for maximum cheese flavor!

 Ingredients and substitutions